 IMAGE: Girl and Birds, 64″ x 30″ by Palubinskas

-Renata Palubinskas was born in Kaunas, Lithuania, part of Soviet Union at that time.
+Renata Palubinskas was born in Kaunas, Lithuania, part of the Soviet Union at that time.
 Growing up under the suppression of communist ideology, she developed a deep interest towards philosophy, religion & art.
 She embraced artistic expression in the form of painting to help her analyze & understand the meaning of existence.
 In her early youth she went to the Kaunas St Zukas Art School to study fine art painting & painting conservation.
 This equipped her with a strong Eastern European academic education in traditional painting & drawing techniques.
 Taking on big topics such as mortality & the search for enlightenment, Renata’s quest was a spiritual one, drawing insights from religions, folklore imagery & fairy tales as she found the most compelling answers in writings from the Hindu tradition.
 In 1993 Renata emigrated to US.
-Her first home was in East Detroit & she further developed her painting style & began exhibit her paintings.
+Her first home was in East Detroit & she further developed her painting style & began to exhibit her paintings.

-Jovanni Luna: Double Self-Portraits
+Jovanni Luna: double self-portraits

 A paintskin, constructed out of latex paint, is in a constant state of transformation.
 Through its initial physical transition from liquid to solid, it gradually evolves through instinctual repetitive actions of layering, cutting & rolling the paint.
 This laborious process of working becomes hidden with each additional layer of material, obscuring the actions before it, allowing only subtle cues to be seen in the end: hints of color, gentle textures, subtle brush strokes.
 Each paintskin is inspired by the life of the artist; a reflection of an experience, or of an encounter with strangers or friends.